Voxelra/Voxelra/README.md

-- 👋 Hi, I’m Sieged3
+- 👋 Hi, I’m Verxus
-- ❗ I sometimes go by Cenozo or Sieged3
+- ❗ I sometimes go by Cenozo or Verxus
 - 👀 I’m interested in Python coding and HTML
 - 📫 You can reach me via Discord (Cenozo)
-- 🧵 Age: 14
+- 🧵 Age: 15
 - 🎂 Birthday: July 21st
 - ⚡ Fun fact: I am a furry also I host servers (For video games)